klapec/bourbonify-jekyll/README.md

 There's also no working option to have them disabled - https://github.com/sindresorhus/gulp-ruby-sass/issues/127.

 #### jQuery
 jQuery support added.
-If you want to use it in your project, uncomment line #13 in _layouts/default.html file.
+If you want to use it in your project, uncomment relevant line in _layouts/default.html file.